-binary classifiers, $f_1, \ldots, f_K$ .
+The game we play is the same: someone gives you a binary classifier and you have to use it to solve the multiclass classification problem.
+A very common approach is the one versus all technique (also called OVA or one versus rest).
+To perform OVA, you train K-many binary classifiers, f_1, \ldots, f_K .
 Each classifier sees all of the training data.
-Classifier $f_i$ receives all examples labeled class i as positives and all other examples as negatives.
+Classifier f_i receives all examples labeled class i as positives and all other examples as negatives.
 At test time, whichever classifier predicts "positive" wins, with ties broken randomly.

-The training and test algorithms for OVA are sketched in Algorithms 5.2 and 5.2.
+The training and test algorithms for OVA are sketched in Algorithms 6.2 and 6.2.
 In the testing procedure, the prediction of the ith classifier is added to the overall score for class i.
 Thus, if the prediction is positive, class i gets a vote; if the prdiction is negative, everyone else (implicitly) gets a vote.
-(In fact, if your learning algorithm can output a confidence, as discussed in Section ??, you can often do better by using the confidence as y, rather than a simple $\pm 1$ .)
+(In fact, if your learning algorithm can output a confidence, as discussed in Section ??, you can often do better by using the confidence as y, rather than a simple ± 1 .)

-OVA is very natural, easy to implement, and quite natural.
+OVA is quite natural and easy to implement.
 It also works very well in practice, so long as you do a good job choosing a good binary classification algorithm tuning its hyperparameters well.
 Its weakness is that it can be somewhat brittle.
 Intuitively, it is not particularly robust to errors in the underlying classifiers.
-If one classifier makes a mistake, it eis possible that the entire prediction is erroneous.
+If one classifier makes a mistake, it is possible that the entire prediction is erroneous.
 In fact, it is entirely possible that none of the K classifiers predicts positive (which is actually the worst-case scenario from a theoretical perspective)!
 This is made explicit in the OVA error bound below.